linx-software/google-drive-file-management/README.md

-# GoogleDrive integration
+# GoogleDrive file managment

 ## Overview

 The provided sample includes:

 - Connecting to the Google Drive API
-- Interacting with the following objects:
-  - Connected application info
-  - Files
+- Custom functions which sync your local files with your google drive.

 ---